 The process plant was constructed and commissioned in 2019 and achieved nameplate of 3,500 tpd in 2020.
 The process plant was subsequently expanded in 2021 to treat 4,200 tpd.
 Debottlenecking work was carried out in 2022 and the plant is currently operating at an average throughput rate of 4,400 tpd.
-Studies and engineering will commence in 2023 to debottleneck the process plant to reliably achieve 5,000 tpd.
 No flowsheet changes nor significant process plant upgrades are expected due to the treatment of ore from the south zone of the mine.